wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 is equivalent to a serialized execution in terms of input, output of each operation as well as the final state.
 The order of serialized execution is given by the total ordering.

-In the following discussion, we introduce thread synchronization within zSim's cache hierarchy implementation.
+In the following discussion, we present thread synchronization within zSim's cache hierarchy implementation in detail.
 Note that concurrency control here does not refer to concurrency enabled coherence protocol with transient states. zSim only models the basic MESI protocol in which all states are stable.
 Transient state simulation requires a complicated state machine, which cannot be easily implemented and verified. zSim applies concurrency control protocol only to protect its internal data structure and to ensure correct semantics of coherence actions.

 ### Source Files and Documentation